Mrs Parkinson’s Year 2 Class

 Reading: Each week, the children read a range of texts through their learning.
 They also take part in whole class or small group Reading sessions where their decoding and comprehension skills are developed with a different reading skill being focused on each day.

 Home reading is to practice and consolidate their fluency, expression and comprehension.
-Children still being taught phonics will take two books home – 1 decodable book and 1 reading for pleasure book.
+Children still being taught phonics will take two books home – 1 decodable book and 1 reading for pleasure book and be assigned a Collins ebook based on the book they have read in school that week.
 The decodable book is for the children to practice their fluency and expression as well as to show their understanding through questioning.
 The reading for pleasure book is for the children to share with an adult and to promote a love of reading.
 If they are past being taught phonics they will be sent home 1 colour banded book to practise decoding and comprehension as well as 1 reading for pleasure book.
 Please let us know how your child has got on with their reading books using the reading record.
 We would like you to write a comment each time you hear your child read.
-If your child is in KS2 they can write in their reading record after they read 2 out of the 3 times they read it that week.

 The children will also be listened to at least once every two weeks on a 1-1 basis with their teacher or teaching assistant.
 The class teacher or teaching assistant will change your child’s book on the day they are listened to read.
 We will not change a home reading book unless there is a comment in the reading record.
 If we do not have a comment or a book is not returned for two weeks Mrs Collins, our English curriculum leader, will contact you.